 (1) Department of Earth & Environmental Science, Acadia University, 12 University Ave.
 Wolfville, Nova Scotia, Canada B4P 2R5

-Keywords: Coring, Deformation, 3D Model, Extrusion, Stratigraphy
+Corresponding author e-mail:XXXXXXXXXX

 Abstract

-We analyzed photos of convex upward deformation in split cores to obtain reasonable parameters with which to model the effect of convex upward deformation on paleolimnological data, and, using a 3-dimensional raster model, modeled the effect of this deformation on a hypothetical dataset.
-Results indicated that convex upward deformation integrates sample from an increasingly wider range of stratigraphic layers with increasing degree of deformation.
-After applying deformation, extruded concentration profiles were nearly identical despite varying the extrusion interval between 0.1 cm and 1 cm, suggesting there is a limit to the resolution attainable by horizontal sectioning if deformation occurred during sampling.
-Collectively our data suggest that determining the degree of deformation due to coring is essential prior to conducting high-resolution analysis of horizontally sectioned samples.
+We analyzed photos of convex upward deformation in split sediment cores to obtain reasonable parameters with which to model the effect of convex upward deformation on paleolimnological data.
+Using a 3-dimensional raster model, we modeled the effect of this deformation on a hypothetical dataset.
+Model results indicated that convex upward sediment deformation integrates samples from an increasingly broader range of stratigraphic layers with an increasing degree of deformation.
+After applying deformation, extruded concentration profiles were nearly identical, despite varying the extrusion interval between 0.1 cm and 1 cm, suggesting there is a limit to the resolution that can be attained by horizontal sectioning if deformation occurred during sampling.
+Our data suggest that it is essential to determine the degree of sediment deformation caused by coring prior to conducting high-resolution analyses on horizontally sectioned samples.

+Keywords: Sediment coring, Deformation, 3D Model, Extrusion, Stratigraphy

 Introduction